-This text very early became one of the key texts of my interest and research.
-The text offers a great source for thinking about software today.
-Because in his essay from 1992 he is actually not negating the existence of software, instead he wants to emphasize the materiality, that is being neglected in his opinion.
+This text very early became one focus of my interest and research.
+The text offers an excellent source for thinking about software today.
+Because in the essay from 1992 Kittler is not negating the existence of software, instead he wants to emphasize the materiality, that is being neglected in his opinion.
 This is a huge tension that we can also recognize in computation today.
-Even if we do not neglect software, it becomes more and more invisible, we imagine software mostly through metaphors.
+Even if we do not dismiss the existence of software, it becomes more and more invisible.
 Workflows are so seamless it seems almost like there is no software.

-Illustration 1: The document viewer showing "There is no Software" by Kittler or how to observe software
+Illustration 1: The document viewer showing "There is no Software" by Kittler or how to observe and understand the layers of software

-1 I am reading, the computer is reading
+1. I am reading, the computer is reading